CRUD with Cloud Firestore and Node.js by Google Cloud Function

 "start": "npx functions-framework --target=main [--signature-type=http]"

-Also, will install the following npm package firebase-admin so will be able to communicate with firebase and fireStore.
+Also, install the firebase-admin package so you can communicate with Firebase and Firestore.

 npm install --save firebase-admin

-Once we have the npm package installed, we can start adding code.
-First, let's create a file index.js, and will add the following code to start handle CRUD with fireStore.
+Once the npm packages are installed, we can start adding code.
+Create a file called index.js and add the following code to initialize Firestore with the service account credentials.

 initializeApp({